 7. Mini golf – Tree top Adventure

-8. Fun on the farm
+8. Fun on Forge Mill farm

-There are a variety of trampoline parks around the city but for a really fun experience then the inflatables are called for – check out Inflatanation which is £11.99 but there’s a 15% off deal on their website or check out the Rush pass – it’s £45 for five hour long open jump sessions so you can go back every week to wear the kids out.
+There are a variety of trampoline parks around the city but for a really fun experience then the inflatables are called for.
+Check out Inflatanation which is £11.99 but there’s a 15% off deal on their website or check out the Rush pass.
+It’s £45 for five hour long open jump sessions so you can go back every week to wear the kids out.

 I love visiting a garden centre to while away the hours, and Webbs in Hagley has the fabulous hidden treasure which is the falconry centre on site.
 Adults are £6 and children 5-16 £4.50.
 You can pop in at any time to meet eighty species and if the weather is right then you can catch a flying display at 1pm or 3.30pm.